 In partnership with the TTUHSC communities, TTPD operates in a participative, team-based environment and delivers quality community-oriented services in a proactive and efficient manner.
-TTPD Officers patrol the Lubbock campus 24 hours each day, 365 days a year, and are available during normal business hours, Monday-Friday on the Abilene, Amarillo, Midland, and Odessa campuses.
+TTPD Officers patrol the Lubbock campus 24 hours each day, 365 days a year, and are available during normal business hours, Monday-Friday on the Abilene, Amarillo, Dallas, Midland, and Odessa campuses.
 During all other times, individuals on these campuses should contact the appropriate local law enforcement agency as indicated in the campus-specific "Important Contact Information" tables above.
-The Dallas campus is supported by contracted Allied Security Officer(s) during normal business hours, if available, and the Dallas Police Department during all other times.
 If individuals are on the Dallas VA campus, they should contact the VA Police Department.
 The TTPD jurisdiction does not include non-campus properties owned or controlled by registered student organizations.
 Local law enforcement provides information about criminal activity at properties owned or controlled by registered student organizations to the TTPD.
 TTUHSC has no responsibility for security policies, procedures, or safety at these locations.
 More information about non-campus buildings and crime statistics can be found in Section 9.